mrdvince/anga/README.md

-![png](https://github.com/Droid021/anga/blob/master/plants.png)# Plant Disease Recognizer This is a web app user can upload the picture of affected plant and our deep learning Model can recognize the disease.
+![png](https://github.com/Droid021/anga/blob/master/plants.png)# Plant Disease Recognizer This is a web app where a user can upload a picture of an affected plant and the deep learning Model will recognize the disease.

 Model trained with **Fast.ai**

+Currently supports the following classes.
+(More to be added)
 # Disease types
 - Apple Apple_scab
 - Apple Black_rot